Tag

 There ain’t nothin’ new under the sun – a miserable claim that SUPERHOT Team disproved twice in one year.
 First there was SUPERHOT itself, a shooter in which time only moves when you move (or shoot) (or throw something) (or punch).
 Then there was SUPERHOT VR, which singlehandedly redeemed the whole concept of virtual reality and easily made it into our pick of the best VR games.

-SUPERHOT is both maximum-adrenaline thrills and highly tactical – transforming the first-person shooter from a game about precision aiming and reflexive movement into one in which every counted.
+SUPERHOT is both maximum-adrenaline thrills and highly tactical – transforming the first-person shooter from a game about precision aiming and reflexive movement into one in which every twitch counted.
 The world is super-slow-mo until you do anything, which grants you the time to plan the move but leaves you subject to a devious puzzlebox construction in which one action leaves you vulnerable to some other threat.
 It is sublime, and it is impossibly cool.

 Particularly in VR, where you are making those movements yourself – the ducking, the punching, the throwing, the shooting.
 The Matrix fantasy without any of the bilge – just superhot action.
 A glorious, glorious reinvention of first-person violence.